Methods of Payment

 U.S. Banks and Local Correspondent Banks

-The Bank of Palestine and the Arab Bank are the two largest banks operating in the West Bank and Gaza capturing two-third of the matket share and have correspondent relationships with U.S. banks.
+The Bank of Palestine and the Arab Bank are the two largest banks operating in the West Bank and Gaza capturing two-thirds of the matket share and have correspondent relationships with U.S. banks.
 All commercial banks operating in the West Bank and Gaza issue credit and debit cards to customers upon request and their use is increasing as more retail outlets accept them.
 VISA and MasterCard are the leading credit cards in use.
 Banks also issue special debit cards with limited balances for customers who want to make purchases over the Internet.
+For additional information, visit the U.S. Department of State 2023 Investment Climate Statement.